-Five Things to Consider When Hiring a Colombian Video & Film Production Services Company
+Five Things to Consider When Hiring Colombian Film Production Companies

-Colombia has worked tirelessly over the past decade to position itself as the leading hub for film and video production in Latin America.
+Colombia has worked tirelessly over the past decade to position itself as the leading hub for video and film production in Latin America.

 These efforts, combined with a skilled creative workforce and a welcoming tax incentive for video projects, have transformed the nation into an enticing destination for foreign companies to bring the most-ambitious audio-visual projects to life.
 But before you pull the trigger and hire a Colombian production partner, WhereNext suggests careful review of the following five points:

 Colombia has an incredible pool of production team talent, however, the country falls behind most of its Latin America counterparts in English proficiency.
 Thoroughly vet your crew for English and other foreign language fluency when choosing a Colombian production company.
 Do this early in the negotiation process so that there are no surprises when you hit the ground in Colombia.

 2) Colombian Film Production Companies Must Have a Diverse Location Awareness:

 A primary draw for foreign film and event producers considering Colombia it that the country offers any season, any climate, and any terrain at any time of the year.
 For example, we produced a film and press event for Columbia Sportswear that required winter-like rain conditions during the North American summer (see the blog post).

 Many superb locations were not accessible just a few years ago due to the country's ongoing civil war.
 The stigma and history of these places often renders them overlooked by location scouts.
 With the peace deal signed, new locations are being discovered on a monthly basis.
 Make sure that your Colombian producer is continuously exploring the country and can offer you a complete list of fresh locations beyond the well trodden sites.